JordanWeatherby/random-projects/README.md

 Uses k=32 and d=400 by default for elo calculations

+## dns-updater (2021)

+Updates a defined dns record in cloudflare to point to the current computer's IP address

+Originally built for my friend to easily update the dns record for my subdomain to point to his server

+I have done something similar in the past to run a cron job on my web server so it automatically updates the dns if it detects the server ip has changed

 ## scrabble-solver (2018)

 Given a list of letters, this calculates the highest scoring words in the scrabble dictionary to play